LarsNauheimer/HybPhaser/README.md

 To generate consensus sequences, HybPhaser requires from the HybPiper output for each sample and each gene the reads mapped to the particular gene and the _denovo_ assembled contig.
 These files are collected and saved under (01_data) in subfolders for each sample.
 When paired-end reads were used for the assembly, HybPiper separates mapped reads into two files, "gene_interleaved.fastq" for reads with pairs and "gene_unpaired.fastq" for reads without pairs.
 HybPhaser combines those files into one file "gene_combined.fasta".
 Finally, HybPhaser maps for each gene the mapped reads to the _denovo_ contig and generates a consensus sequence that contains ambiguity codes where divergent reads occur.
 To prevent sequencing errors to be coded as ambiguity codes, variants are only called when there is a coverage of at least 10, a variant occurring at least 4 times and in at least 15% of the reads (parameters for variant calling can be adjusted).
+Since version 2.1, this script runs the process parallel on all available cores.
+This speeds up the process a lot, but might impact the use of the computer for other applications.
+There is an alternative script available that uses only a single core.

 The bash script **1_generate_consensus_sequences.sh** is executed in the terminal (command line).